uboslinux/ubos-website/content/docs/developers/setup/virtualbox.md

 1. Set up the UBOS development environment by running:

    ```
-   % ubosdev-container setup --channel red --flavor mesh
+   % ubosdev-container setup
    ```

-   Use `--flavor mesh` if you plan to do UBOS Mesh development or you aren't certain.

-   Note the argument specifying the `red` release channel; the `yellow` default one does not work yet.
+   This sets up development on the `yellow` release channel, which is the recommended channel.

    This might take 5-30 min, depending on your network, computer and disk speed.